The Full Set of 6 Lost Art Press Pocket Books

-Get the information you need right at your fingertips with Lost Art Press pocket books – and right now, you can get all four for the special prize of just $72!
+Get the information you need right at your fingertips with Lost Art Press pocket books – and right now, you can get all six for the special prize of just $102.
+Though our pocket books are small in size – just 4" x 6-1/2" – each one is full of expert guidance on a given topic.
+Here is what comes in the complete set of six books:

 Edited by the great Charles H. Hayward and first published in 1949, "Woodworker’s Pocket Book” is a guide to everything from finishing recipes to drawing ellipses to choosing the correct screw or nail.